-Taking a couple of minutes every day to look carefully at your tank will pay big dividends.
+Taking a couple of minutes every day to look carefully at your aquarium will pay big dividends.
 Get into the habit of checking the following items and be sure to record your observations of anything unusual in your tank log book:

 - Keeping up with cleaning

 Testing Your Aquarium Water

 Test your water parameters (including Normal Sea Water values and target water test levels) at least once per week, to begin with.
 Slight changes in some tests are normal, but they may indicate a trend and should be noted.
-Tests should include the following criteria; be sure to record the results in your tank logbook:
+Tests should include the following parameters; be sure to record the results in your tank logbook:

 Cleaning Your Aquarium

-When you decide that a major cleaning is due, take the time to go through your entire system and do it right (the more you do it, the less time it will take).
+When you decide that a major cleaning is due, take the time to go through your entire system and do it right (the more frequently you do it, the less time it will take each time).
 Start with the inside of the tank, and work your way through the rest of the system.
 Placing a couple of old towels on the floor in front of the tank during cleaning helps protect the flooring from water damage.

 - Scrub the algae from the tank walls and submerged equipment.

 - Siphon-clean the substrate.

-- Change the water, as needed, and top off with new (pre-mixed) saltwater.
+- Change the water, as needed, and replace with new (pre-mixed) saltwater.

 - Retest water parameters that previously were off, and add supplements to adjust levels, as needed.